insys-icom/M3_Container/doc/Install_Virtualbox.md

 * Start the virtual machine with the VirtualBox GUI to get the console login.
 There are two users:
     "root", passwort is "root"
     "user", password is "user"
-* Test mounting the shared folder als normal "user":
+* Test if the shared folder has already been mounted:  mounting the shared folder als normal "user":
     `> mount -t vboxsf -o rw,uid=1000 M3_Container /home/user/src`
     This will mount the directory with the repository to the virtual machine directory /home/user/src
 * If mounting has been successful (check with command "df") and you want to automatically mount the shared folder after every start of the VM, use this command as root: